zpgallegos/zavant/docs/architecture/decisions/0022-serve-metrics-with-hex.md

 before a newly synchronized semantic model can infer its columns.
 Semantic changes are not published merely by refreshing the connection: the context workflow must also run.
-The per-query scan cutoff limits one query rather than aggregate daily spend, so any future anonymous public access requires an additional usage circuit breaker.
+The per-query scan cutoff limits one query rather than aggregate daily spend.
+Published access therefore remains bounded by the Athena workgroup cutoff and Hex's execution and caching controls rather than being treated as an unlimited query endpoint.

 ## Alternatives considered